[ << ] [ >> ] [] [] [] [ ? ]

 -foenix-pgx

-Writes a simple, single-segment format for the 65816-based Foenix computers.
+Writes a simple, single-segment format for the 65C02- and 65816-based Foenix computers.
 The header defines the program’s load address, which is also the start address.

 -foenix-pgz

-Write a multi-segment format for the 65816-based Foenix computers.
+Write a multi-segment format for Foenix computers.
 The format is derived from binary format used by Western Design Center’s C compiler.
 Every segment is stored with load address and size, and there is also a start address defined.
+There is a 24-bit ('Z') and a 32-bit ('z') format which will be selected according to the target CPU.

 -oric-mc